Botswana Reports Mysterious Deaths Of Hundreds Of Elephants - UrduPoint

 Botswana Reports Mysterious Deaths Of Hundreds Of Elephants

-Hundreds of elephants have died mysteriously in Botswana's famed Okavango Delta, the head of the wildlife department said Thursday, ruling out poaching as the tusks were found intact
+Hundreds of elephants have died mysteriously in Botswana's famed Okavango Delta, the wildlife department said Thursday, ruling out poaching as the tusks were found intact

-Gaborone, Botswana, (APP - UrduPoint / Pakistan Point News - 2nd Jul, 2020 ) :Hundreds of elephants have died mysteriously in Botswana's famed Okavango Delta, the head of the wildlife department said Thursday, ruling out poaching as the tusks were found intact.
+Gaborone, Botswana, (APP - UrduPoint / Pakistan Point News - 2nd Jul, 2020 ) :Hundreds of elephants have died mysteriously in Botswana's famed Okavango Delta, the wildlife department said Thursday, ruling out poaching as the tusks were found intact.

 The landlocked southern African country has the world's largest elephant population, estimated to be around 130,000.